szhorvat/MaTeX/README.md

 ## Revision history

+#### Version 1.7.2

+ - Better compatibility with the new documentation search in Mathematica 11.2
+ - Better error reporting in case of Ghostscript failure
+ - Documentation improvements

 #### Version 1.7.1

  - Work around a rare `RunProcess` bug that affects some Mathematica 10.0 installations on Linux